planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 {: .highlight }
 >- **Hunger:** 1 Strain per day, restored by food.
->- **Thirst:** 3 Strain per day, restored by water.
+>- **Thirst:** 2 Strain per day, restored by water.
->- **Fatigue:** 2 Strain per day, restored by sleep.
+>- **Fatigue:** 1 Strain per day, restored by sleep.
 >- **Suffocation:** 1 Strain per Round, restored by air.

 ### Falls

 Damage depends on how far the character fell.
 This is 1d6, plus 1 for every 3 meters (~10 feet) or so.
 Fall damage Soaks with POISE instead of FRAME.
 For example, a short fall like tumbling into a trench does 1d6, a second-story window or tree does 1d6+2, a tall tree or several floors of a building may do 1d6+4, etc. Nearing terminal velocity limits damage to 1d6+20, such as skydiving without a parachute.

-Hard ground like concrete or rubble may inflict +1, spikes or traps Roll separate damage (1d6+, soaked by FRAME and Armor), water may be -2, jumping purposefully instead of falling grants -2, etc.
+Hard ground like concrete or rubble may inflict +1, spikes or traps +2, water may be -2, jumping instead of falling grants -2, etc.

 The truly daring may ***Plummet*** onto an enemy below, applying their falling damage bonus above to damage, up to a maximum of +2 The bold diver still suffers their own falling damage, unless their victim is incredibly soft.
 This is also a good rule of thumb for damage when dropping a weighty item on someone below.